rjacolin/RasPi-mqtt-c/README.md

 RasPi-mqtt-c
 ============

-This C sample show how to use MQTT to communicate with AirVantage.
+This C sample shows how to use MQTT to communicate with AirVantage.

 This source code is based on http://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.embedded-c.git/ sample.